john-azzaro/Study-Node-Authentication/README.md

 <br>

 ## What is bcrypt
 Bcrypt is a *cryptographic hash function* which takes a piece of information and returns a string representing this information.
+So in other words, when we *hash* a password we encrypt it in code that cannot be easily decoded.
+However, we can also *salt* a password, which is essentially insert random data in the input for the hash function for additional security.